 Section F. Non-liability of Members.

-A member of TRIT shall not, solely by virtue of such membership, be personally or individually liable for debts, obligations, or liabilities of TRIT.
+A member of TSTT shall not, solely by virtue of such membership, be personally or individually liable for debts, obligations, or liabilities of TSTT.

 Section G. Suspension and/or Expulsion of Membership